-Associate in Science in Administration of Justice for Transfer Degree (A.S.-T), (Plan Code: 5504B/C) The Associate in Science in Administration of Justice for Transfer Degree at Long Beach City College is a comprehensive offering of courses created and designed to prepare students for upper division study in any of the criminal justice fields.
-The Associate in Science in Administration of Justice for Transfer Degree provides students with a fundamental knowledge of the history, development, structure, and functions of the American criminal justice system.
-This degree program also develops students' critical thinking skills through applying the criminological theories, principles, and concepts to address real-life situations in the field; recognizing the importance of legal and ethical behavior in a professional work setting; and analyzing, interpreting, and evaluating criminological justice theories, policies, practices and procedures to develop strategies to control and prevent crime.
+Associate in Science in Administration of Justice for Transfer Degree (A.S.-T), (Plan Code: 5504B/C) The Associate in Science in Administration of

+The Associate in Science in Administration of Justice for Transfer Degree at Long Beach City College is a comprehensive offering of courses created and designed to prepare students for upper division study in any of the criminal justice fields.
+The Associate in Science in Administration of Justice Degree provides students with a for Transfer fundamental knowledge of the history, development, structure, and functions of the American criminal iustice system.
+This degree program also develops students' critical thinking skills through applying the criminological theories, and concepts to address real-life situations in the field; recognizing the importance of legal and ethical behavior in a professional work setting; and analyzing, interpreting, and evaluating criminological justice theories, policies, practices and procedures to develop strategies to control and prevent crime.
 The Associate in Science in Administration of Justice for Transfer degree at Long Beach City College prepares students for a seamless transfer to a baccalaureate degree program in Criminal Justice/Criminology in the CSU system.

 REQUIRED COURSES UNITS

 ADJUS 2 Introduction to Administration of Justice 3

 ADJUS 4 Criminal Law 3

 Subtotal Units 6

-IN ADDITION, complete SIX (6) units from l
+IN ADDITION, complete SIX (6) units

+from LIST A:

-LIST A: LIST A
+LIST A

 ADJUS 3 Introduction to Criminal Procedures 3

 ADJUS 6 Introduction to Evidence 3

 ADJUS 8 Introduction to Investigation 3

 ADJUS 5 Community and Human Relations 3

 ADJUS 20 Introduction to Corrections 3

 ADJUS 14 Juvenile Law and Procedures 3

 Subtotal Units 6

+IN ADDITION, complete SIX to SEV VEN (6-7) units

+from LIST B:

+LIST B

-IN ADDITION, complete SIX to SEVEN (6-7) from LIST B: LIST B Any Course from List A not already used.) units
+Any Course from List A not already use ed.

-SOCIO 1/1H Introduction to Sociology/Honors 3
+SOCIO 1/1H Introduction to Sociology //Honors 3

-STAT 1/1H Elementary Statistics/Honors 4
+STAT 1/1H Elementary Statistics/Hono ors 4

-PSYCH 1/1H General Psychology/Honors 3
+PSYCH 1/1H General Psychology/Hon-

 Subtotal Units 6-7

-Total Units in the Major 18-19